RodionGromo/python_raycast/README.md

 ## What is this, exactly?
-This is a raycasting test, the one used in old games like Doom I had a good time trying to figure out what does what, but in the end it was worth it!
+This is a raycasting test, the one used in old games like Doom<br>
+I had a good time trying to figure out what does what, but in the end it was worth it!
 ## How to run it?
 You will need: